 Grant E. Stanton is a doctoral candidate whose research interests range widely across the landscape of early modern American (pre-1865) and Atlantic intellectual history.
 Before coming to Penn, Grant taught courses in American and World history at Bakersfield College, and received his M.A. and B.A. from the University of Chicago and the University of California - Santa Barbara, respectively.

-Grant's dissertation studies the rich insult culture of eighteenth-century America and the Atlantic World.
-As he argues, contemporaries' insult practices remain crucial disclosures of the common metaphysical conjectures that united actors across the Atlantic in their construction of moral being.
-Moreover, insults provide an exceptional, deliciously irreverent lens for understanding the many crises brought to light in the American Revolution -- particularly those surrounding the emergent notion that all human beings, qua human beings, have innate moral dignity.
+Grant's dissertation studies the place of insults in structuring eighteenth-century Americans' moral world, as well as a deliciously irreverent lens for understanding the many crises brought to light in the American Revolution -- particularly those surrounding free speech, and the emergent notion that all human beings, qua human beings, have innate moral dignity.

 Much of his prior work may be found here: https://upenn.academia.edu/GrantStanton

 Committee: Daniel K. Richter, Sophia Rosenfeld, Sarah L.H.
-Gronningsater, Warren Breckman
+Gronningsater, Kathleen M. Brown, Warren Breckman

 M.A., Social Sciences, University of Chicago, 2017